Mayor of Belgrade: Office

-According to the current legislation, the Mayor is elected along with members of the City Assembly at the direct secret ballot for the period of four years.
-The Mayor may not be a councilor of the City Assembly.
+According to the current legislation, the mayor is elected along with members of the City Assembly at the direct secret ballot for the period of four years.
+The mayor may not be a councilor of the City Assembly.

-The Mayor has a Deputy who replaces him/her in case of an extended absence and/or due to any other reasons that prevent the Mayor to perform the duties.
-The Mayor appoints and dismisses the Deputy Mayor based on the approval of the City Assembly.
+The mayor has a deputy who replaces him or her in case of an extended absence and/or due to any other reasons that prevent the mayor to perform the duties.
+The mayor appoints and dismisses the deputy mayor based on the approval of the City Assembly.

-The Mayor is concurrently the Chairman of the City Council with the right to vote.
+The mayor is concurrently the chairman of the city council with the right to vote.